 I apologize for two candy recipes in the same number of weeks, but Valentine’s Day is just around the corner and I apparently have chocolate on the brain.
-I promise that there’s a dinner recipe coming up on the roster later this week! 😉 But in the meantime, how gorgeous and yummy is this Strawberry Pretzel Chocolate Swirl Bark?!
+I promise that there’s a dinner recipe coming up on the roster later this week! 😉 But in the meantime, how gorgeous and yummy is this Strawberry Chocolate Pretzel Bark?!

 If you’ve never made chocolate bark, it’s only one of the simplest homemade candies to make…ever.
 No standing over the stove stirringstirringstirring, no candy thermometers, no soft ball or hard crack stages to assess.
 Rather, it’s just a matter of melting, spreading, sprinkling, and chilling.
 And what’s especially fun about bark is that it’s so darn customizable!